 That brings up the second important point.

-While the planes landed in Gander and the majority of the passengers were housed here, this was a regional effort in ways that I probably still don’t even understand.
+While the planes landed in Gander and about half of the passengers were housed here, this was a regional effort in ways that I probably still don’t even understand.

 David and Irene did a brilliant job of making sure that the 6 communities were named in the Come From Away musical.
 Appleton, Glenwood, Gambo, Lewisporte, Norris Arm and Gander housed passengers in schools, halls, churches and homes.
 Two church camps were used too.
 In a second scene, the communities were named again in referencing the mayors of each town.
 It would be impossible to name every other community that helped or even every school on stage.